One repo. One runner. Zero infrastructure.

 enabled: false. - Keep the repo public - unlimited free minutes is the biggest single lever.

-- Per-skill model overrides - push heavy skills to Sonnet, scoring to Haiku.
+- Per-skill model overrides - keep most skills on the Sonnet default and push lightweight scoring skills to Haiku.